venugopal1902/Deeplogic_tech_assignment/README.md

 This will return the 10 latest stories from Time.com.

 ## Endpoint Details
-Endpoint: /getTimeStories
+Endpoint: /getTimeStories <br>
 Method: GET <br>
-Query Parameters:
+Query Parameters: <br>
 num_stories (optional): Number of latest stories to retrieve.
-Defaults to 6 if not provided.
+Defaults to 6 if not provided. <br>
-Response: JSON array containing the latest stories with each story having the following attributes:
+Response: JSON array containing the latest stories with each story having the following attributes:<br>
-title: Title of the story.
+title: Title of the story.<br>
 link: URL link to the full story.
 ## Response
 json